 Stay on top of the game!

 Check out the latest news and search through our article database about the Contract Packing Industry in Europe and The European Co-Packers Association (ECPA).

-As presented at our conference in Eindhoven we have published a new version of ECPA's market report.
+As presented at our conference in Eindhoven (Spring 2019) we have published a new version of ECPA's market report.
 The 2018 Market Survey, which was conducted between September 2018 and March 2019, is ECPA’s 3rd report.

 On 22 and 23 May, the European Co-packers Association organised the 3rd Industry conference which was held in Eindhoven, Netherlands.